christianhussmann/MobileProgramming23/weather/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Improvements

+- Use constants for keys of fields
+- Swap out images in the daily list view for images related to the weather codes.
+- Build url from the kinds of metrics you are plotting in charts.
+- Time check for cache.